Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

-We lift before you the needs of all whose lives are shaken and troubled by suffering of mind, body, or spirit.
-Especially we pray for: {List}.
-Be in their midst; let them not be overthrown; bring them your saving help; say to them, ‘be still, and know that I am God;’ and restore them all to health and hope, that they may proclaim the awesome things you have done.
+We lift before you all are shaken by suffering of body or soul, including: {List}.
+Be in their midst, let them not be overthrown, and bring them your saving help.
+Say to them, ‘be still, and know that I am God.’
+Restore them to health and hope.
+Let them proclaim the awesome things you have done.

 Lord, in your mercy, please hear our prayer.